community presence

 When an emergency arose in Kensington, hand-drawn vehicles from the volunteer fire department responded to the emergency ringing of St. Paul’s bell.
 Like Kensington’s unpaved streets, St. Paul’s church changed slowly but surely.
 Rev. Walter McKenney, pastor 1910-1912, wrote, “My slogan was ‘They do who believe they can.’”
 It took Rev. McKenney some time to convince the 17 church Board members to replace the brass oil lamps with electrical wiring and lights, but he succeeded.

-Regular prayer groups, not unlike our current Prayer Lift, became a fixture in the early 20th century.
+Regular prayer groups became a fixture in the early 20th century.
 A tragic train accident in present-day Hyattsville in 1906, the sinking of the Titanic in 1912, and the dark days of World War I led to the formation of prayer groups and outreach efforts.
 The church persevered during the first World War, despite experiencing Sundays with no heat and canceling church dinners due to strict rationing.
 The women’s missionary society at St. Paul’s joined with the women of Warner Presbyterian Church to roll bandages for the war effort and sew linens for Sibley Hospital.

 The 1920s-50s